Nneji123/Credit-Card-Fraud-Detection/README.md

 4. Run the following code in your instance:
 ```
 from pyngrok import ngrok
-public_url = ngrok.connect(port=’8501')
+public_url = ngrok.connect(port='8501')
 public_url
 ```
 5. You can then view the streamlit app on your Google Colab instance by running:
 ```
-!streamlit run /content/streamlit_app.py & npx localtunnel — port 8501
+!streamlit run /content/streamlit_app.py & npx localtunnel --port 8501
 ```

 </details>

 ## Running on Local Machine :computer:

-Since we have multiple containers communcating with each other, I created a bridge network called AIservice.
+Since we have multiple containers communcating with each other, A bridge network was created called AIservice.
 For testing, a **docker-compose.yml** file has been included so as to run both the API and Streamlit app simultaneously as docker containers.
 To run the API and the Streamlit app on your local machine do the following:
 1. Clone the repository to your local machine
 2. Install docker and docker-compose if you haven't
 3. Open a bash/cmd in the directory and run: